FC Kuressaare: Return to top-flight football

 After finishing 5th in the Estonian second tier Esiliiga during the 2017 season, FC Kuressaare were unexpectedly offered the chance to return to Meistriliiga, due to FC Infonet and Sillamäe Kalev leaving top-flight football and Maardu Linnameeskond and Rakvere Tarvas, who both finished in front of Kuressaare in the 2017 Esiliiga season, opting to not fill the vacant Meistriliiga spots.
 Jan Važinski returned to the manager role and Kuressaare finished the 2018 Meistriliiga season in ninth place, beating FC Elva in the relegation play-offs to maintain their spot in Estonian top-flight football.
 The following 2019 season concluded in a similar way, with Kuressaare finishing in ninth place and this time beating Pärnu Vaprus in the play-offs.

-With the introduction of solidarity mechanisms in 2020, Marco Lukka became the first ever fully proffesional football player of the club.
+With the introduction of solidarity mechanisms in 2020, Marco Lukka became the first ever fully professional football player of the club.
 Kuressaare also appointed Roman Kozhukhovskyi as the manager.
 Again, Kuressaare finished the season in 9th place and won the relegation play-offs against Maardu.
 The 2021 season proved to be successful for the club, as they finished in seventh place.
 Otto-Robert Lipp's goal against FC Flora in their 2–2 draw also won the Meistriliiga's 'goal of the season' award.

 The 2022 season was the most successful in FC Kuressaare's history, as the club finished 5th and accumulated 50 points in 36 matches.